Nick Lawler Website

 Every satisfies besides the one inside the if block lit up, because there’s now a value of x that doesn’t fit.
 Somehow just by spamming satisfies we got an exhaustiveness check.
 Why?

 Because the never in satisfies never isn’t special or required.
-As long as the x in x satisfies Type contains a value incompatible with Type, we get an error pointing out which case we need to handle.
+As long as the x in x satisfies Type could contain a value incompatible with Type, we get an error pointing out which case we need to handle.

 There’s a problem though: we want one exhaustiveness check but this function now has two.
 Which one should we keep?